Interior Design

 - Prerequisite:None.

 This course is a basic introduction to event planning and how it relates to interior design.
 Topics include fund raisers, corporate events, and private events such as weddings and parties.
-Field trips are required.
-Pass/No Pass only.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes